joeleba/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**Actor**: User

+**Preconditions**: The person and tag exist.

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to view the tags of a specific person
+4. AddressBook shows a list of that person's tags
+5. User requests to edit a specific tag in the list to a new value
+6. AddressBook updates the specified tag with the new value <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given person index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+The given tag index is invalid

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

+5a.
+The given tag format is invalid

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.